EXTENT OF WILDFIRE

 Limitations

-Data on burned areas and number of fire events alone are not sufficient to fully assess the extent of damage to different forest formations, which exhibit highly variable resistance and resilience.
+Data on burned area and number of events alone are not sufficient to assess the magnitude of ecosystem damage, as different forest formations exhibit highly variable resistance and resilience.

 Further actions